The Body Calls: An Exploration of Embodied Activism and Its Relevance to the Field of Organizational Development

 What to expect in this session:

-• Discuss practical applications and future directions for bringing embodied approaches into OD work
+Discuss practical applications and future directions for bringing these approaches into OD practice and beyond.

 Session structure: